AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-responsys.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;oracle;
-title: Create an Oracle Responsys source connection using Platform UI
+title: (Beta) Create an Oracle Responsys source connection using Platform UI
 description: Learn how to connect Adobe Experience Platform to Oracle Responsys using Platform UI.
 ---
-# Create an [!DNL Oracle Responsys] source connection using Platform UI
+# (Beta) Create an [!DNL Oracle Responsys] source connection using Platform UI

+>[!NOTE]
+>
+>The [!DNL Oracle Responsys] source is in beta.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

 This tutorial provides steps to create an [[!DNL Oracle Responsys]](../../../../connectors/marketing-automation/oracle-responsys.md) source connection using the Adobe Experience Platform user interface.